neildesa/Medical-Procedures-Map/Sprint 1/README.md

 # Sprint 1
 All information about the first sprint will be stored in this folder.
 Additionally, short summaries of our daily scrum meetings will be updated and stored below.
+[View our Trello board here.](https://trello.com/b/cFd1UodL/ac31007-agile-project)

 ---
 # Members Present: